K-19: The Widowmaker: Production

 K-19: The Widowmaker cost between $90 to $100 million to produce, but gross returns were only $35 million in the United States and $30.5 million internationally.
 The film was not financed by a major studio (National Geographic Films was a wholly owned taxable subsidiary of the National Geographic Society), making it one of the most expensive independent films to-date.
 The film was shot in Halifax, Nova Scotia; Toronto, Ontario; Gimli, Manitoba; and Moscow, Russia.

+The K-19 was portrayed in the film by K-77, a Soviet submarine launched in the 1960s.
+Following the production of the movie, the K-77 was opened as a museum ship in Providence, Rhode Island until it sank in a storm in 2007.

 The producers made some efforts to work with the original crew of K-19, who took exception to the first version of the script available to them, and called for an end to Russian cooperation with the filmmakers.
 The nickname "The Widowmaker" was used only in the film.
 In real life, the submarine had no nickname until the nuclear accident on July 3, 1961, when it received the nickname "Hiroshima".

 Reception

-On Rotten Tomatoes reported that 59% of 170 critics gave the film a positive review.
+On the review aggregator website Rotten Tomatoes, 60% of 170 critics' reviews are positive, with an average rating of 6.2/10.
 The website's critics consensus reads: "A gripping drama even though the filmmakers have taken liberties with the facts."
 Metacritic calculated a weighted average score of 58 out of 100 based on 35 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 When K-19: The Widowmaker was premiered in Russia in October 2002, 52 veterans of the K-19 submarine accepted flights to the Saint Petersburg premiere; despite what they saw as technical as well as historical compromises, they praised the film and, in particular, the performance of Harrison Ford.

 In his review, film critic Roger Ebert compared K-19: The Widowmaker to other classic films of the genre, "Movies involving submarines have the logic of chess: The longer the game goes, the fewer the possible remaining moves.
 K-19: The Widowmaker joins a tradition that includes Das Boot and The Hunt for Red October and goes back to Run Silent, Run Deep."

 In a 2023 interview with James Hibberd of The Hollywood Reporter, Ford cited his role as Alexei Vostrikov as one of the roles he is most proud of playing, and considered the movie to be good in spite of its lukewarm critical reception.